Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Introduction

-A systematic search of the OEIS for sequences $(S^\Qset_n)_{n\ge0}$ for all $\Qset$ with $q\le4$ showed that there are various connections between some types of restricted combinations and some types of restricted permutations.
-Relations to compositions and bit strings were also found.
+A systematic search of the OEIS for sequences $(S^\Qset_n)_{n\ge0}$ for all $\Qset$ with $q\leq4$ shows that there are various connections between some types of restricted combinations and some types of restricted permutations.
+One also finds relations to compositions and bit strings.
 Here, in \S\ref{s:srp}, we give bijections between between two classes of strongly restricted permutations and combinations with $\Qset=\{1,q\}$ and $\Qset=\{m,2m,\ldots,jm\}$.
 As a consequence of the former bijection, we can prove a conjectured recursion relation for the permutations corresponding to the $\Qset=\{1,4\}$ case.
-In \S\ref{s:4i2e}, we derive recursion relations for $B_n$ and $B_{n,k}$ for tilings with metatiles generated by a particular class of digraph with 4 inner cycles but no common node.
-This enables one to also obtain recursion relations for $S^{\{1,5\}}_n$ and $S^{\{1,5\}}_{n,k}$.
+In \S\ref{s:pcn}, we derive generating functions for $B^\Qset_n$ and $B^\Qset_{n,k}$ for tilings with metatiles generated by a particular class of digraph (which includes the 3 inner cycle class with no common node dealt with previously \cite{All22}) without a common node.
+This enables us to easily obtain a generating function for $S^{\{1,5\}}_n$.
 In \S\ref{s:comp}, although it is not all that surprising given the tiling interpretation of restricted combinations, for completeness, we also show that $S^\Qset_n$ is the number of compositions of $n+q$ into certain sets of parts for some classes of $\Qset$.
-An elementary connection between all instances of $\Qset$ and bit strings is pointed out in \S\ref{s:bits}.
-This forms the basis for an algorithm for efficiently calculating $S_n$ and $S_{n,k}$ for any given $\Qset$ as detailed via a heavily annotated C program listed in the Appendix.
-In \S\ref{s:bits} we also give a bijection between $k$-subsets for certain $\Qset$ and equivalence classes for the occurrence of certain subwords within bit strings.
+We point out an elementary connection between all instances of $\Qset$ and bit strings in \S\ref{s:bits}.
+This forms the basis for an algorithm for efficiently calculating $S^\Qset_n$ and $S^\Qset_{n,k}$ for any given $\Qset$, as detailed via a heavily annotated C program listed in the Appendix.
+In \S\ref{s:bits}, we also give a bijection between $k$-subsets for certain $\Qset$ and equivalence classes for the occurrence of certain subwords within bit strings.
 The bijection enables us to show that a generating function for the number of equivalence classes is always straightforward to obtain.
+In the discussion (\S\ref{s:dis}), we mention transfer matrices as an alternative way to obtain the $B^\Qset_n$ and $B^\Qset_{n,k}$ generating functions from digraphs.